How do I winterize my horse?

 Should I take off my horse's horseshoes - yes/no?

 Many horse owners have the horseshoes taken off their horses during the winter.
-This is also perfectly fine.
-However, here too, individual attention should be paid to the horse and the situation.
+And this is perfectly fine.
+However, individual attention should be paid to the horse and the situation.
 Is the horse moved less in winter?
 Does it snow a lot in the region?
 On snow and ice, horseshoes are more slippery than the hoof horn itself.
-Especially the frog of the horse acts like a natural grip.
-That's why many recreational riders and horse people who have their horses in open stalls, in particular, remove the horseshoes.
+Especially the hoof beam of the horse acts like a natural grip.
+That's why many leisure riders and horse people who have their horses in open stalls, in particular, remove the horseshoes.
 Of course, horses that normally have horseshoes run more sensitively on hard ground.
 That's why you should think carefully about whether to take the shoes off or leave them on.
-There are also some intermediate solutions, such as cleats and/or a grip.
-If you choose cleats, we recommend those that you can screw on and off yourself.
+There are also some intermediate solutions, such as studs and/or a grip.
+If you choose studs, we recommend those that you can screw on and off yourself.
 The grip, on the other hand, is a rubber-like material and is additionally attached under the horseshoe.
 Its purpose is to prevent too much snow from accumulating under the hooves and to prevent horses from slipping so often.
-The disadvantage, however, is that the hoof nail in the horn has an increased range of motion due to the rubber, so that germs can penetrate more quickly.
+The disadvantage, however, is that the hoof nail in the horn has an increased range of motion due to the rubber, so that germs can enter more quickly.

 If you are unsure, you can certainly have a talk with your farrier.
 Then you can look for the perfect solution together.